mralimov/Sequelize-Homework-Reverse-Engineering-Code/Develop/Explanation-Code.md

 --PASSWORD AUTHENTICATION--

 This app allows users to create an account, log into the account and sign back out securely.
-All user data is stored in a mysql database.
+All user data is stored in a MySQL database.

 ---

 --USER STORY--

-as someone who wants to safely log in to "X", I want to know my personal details are safely stored so that I dont have to worry about using "X".
+as someone who wants to safely log in to "X", I want to know my personal details are safely stored so that I don’t have to worry about using "X".

 ---